 Ethiopia’s Emperor Menelik II also wore hats.
 In 1895, he gave 2 to Australia.
+They are classic designs.

 About Ethiopian Amharic

 Amharic is the lingua franca of Ethiopia.
 Many Ethiopians are bilingual.
 When I visited in 2020, children as young as 3 wrote in both Amharic and English.
 They were using 2 different writing systems.
 Ethiopia is home to more than 80 languages.

 Despite what you hear in the wicked West, Ethiopians get along with each other – visitors too.
 In 2021, a waiterreturned my laptop when I left it on a bench and it had begun to rain.
 She shunned reward; we struggled.
 My 65 kilograms and 4 extra decades were no match for her 45 kilograms and scintillating yet serious youth.
 Fortunately, Mesfin found a quiet workaround.
 The woman was a yerada lij.

 Mesfin is an Ethiopian construction and civil engineer; nicknamed Solution Bringer, he directs water uphill.
 Descended from proud patriots, he is related to Emperor Haile Selassie I and warrior Belay Zelek.
 He will defend your rights in Ge’ez, Hebrew, Amharic, Arabic and English.